MirShahiduzzaman/Active-Directory-Home-Lab/README.md

 ![alt text][dhcp_role]

-[dhcp_role]: link here "DHCP Role"
+[dhcp_role]: https://github.com/MirShahiduzzaman/Active-Directory-Home-Lab/blob/main/add_DHCP_server_role.png "DHCP Role"

+24. Now, we set the DHCP scope to 172.16.0.100-200 with subnet mask 255.255.255.0, gateway 172.168.0.1 (the domain controller's IP address), and DNS 172.16.0.1, keeping the default value for lease time.
+Then, Autorize the DHCP server and refresh.

-24. TO BE UPDATED
+25. TO BE UPDATED - Project Complete Just Documenting